Rajpratik71/Mininet-wiki/FAQ.md

         $ sudo ovs-ofctl dump-flows s1

+    If you try to use `ovs-dpctl` or `dpctl` with Open vSwitch, you will only see the cached flows in the kernel rather than the switch's full flow table.

 2. The correct command to use from the Mininet prompt is

         mininet> dpctl dump-flows s1